Hondurans: Garifuna religion

 The Garífuna religion is the Dugú, it is a mixture of African, Catholic, and indigenous beliefs.

 Christianity

 Today, Hondurans are primarily Catholic with 46% and Protestants 41%, dividing equally between Protestants and Catholics.
 Historically, at the beginning of the 20th century, due to the influence of the United States that arrived during this period, Protestants outnumbered the Catholics, representing two-thirds of the country, mainly in the north.
+Another Christian community in Hondurans are Orthodox, mostly composed by Arab Hondurans, more than 600 families are part of the Orthodox Church of Antioch.

 With the loss of the Protestant regions after World War II, coupled with the increase in agnosticism and atheism in the eastern region of the country the Protestant population decreased.
 Today there are rural and urban regions where Protestantism has ceased to predominate.